COMPANY FORMATION IN LITHUANIA

 FORMS OF BUSINESS IN LITHUANIA

-Foreign investors in Lithuania have four primary options for company registration:
+Foreign investors in Lithuania have four main options for company registration:

 - Public society (AB) – Analogous to a Public Company (AB)